-An GSR value is normally specified for an SLM model that indicates the ratio of signal pins to return path pins (i.e. power or ground) pins.
+An SGR value is normally specified for an SLM model that indicates the ratio of signal pins to return path pins (i.e., power or ground) pins.

-SLM models make have zero values for power or ground RLGC values which prevents there use in analyzing interconnect ground bounce effects.

-Typical uses for SLM model might include for example a 2x17 header connector where the bottom row is all grounded.
-The GSR would be specified in this case as 1:1.
+Typical uses for SLM_general model might include: a 2x17 header connector where the bottom row is all grounded.
+The SGR would be specified in this case as 1:1.
 A model would be developed with these assumptions made.
-Then all pins would be filled with average values.
-To further expand this example see the figure below: Pin out: 1 .....
-17 18 .....
-34 Measurement or Field solver connection: Sig Sig Sig ...
+Then all pins could be filled with average values.
+To further expand this example see the figure below:

+Pin out:

+Measurement or Field solver connection: Sig Sig Sig ...
+Sig Sig Gnd Gnd Gnd Gnd Gnd Gnd

+Measured or Computed values: 3nH 4nH 4nH ...
+4nH 3nH

+Matrix data: 3nH 4nH 4nH ...
+4nH 3nH

+3nH 4nH 4nH ...
+4nH 3nH

+This allows the user to specify any of the following power/ground connections and still use this model:

+Simulator Connection A: Sig Sig Sig ...
 Sig Sig Gnd Gnd Gnd ...
-Gnd Gnd Measured or Computed values: 3nH 4nH 4nH ...
-4nH 3nH Matrix data: 3nH 4nH 4nH ...
-4nH 3nH 3nH 4nH 4nH ...
-4nH 3nH This allows the user to specify any of the following power/ground connections and still use this model: Simulator Connection A: Sig Sig Sig ...
-Sig Sig Gnd Gnd Gnd ...
-Gnd Gnd Simulator Connection B: Gnd Gnd Gnd ...
+Gnd Gnd

+Simulator Connection B: Gnd Gnd Gnd ...
 Gnd Gnd Sig Sig Sig ...
+Sig Sig been violated.

-Sig Sig Simulator Connection C: Sig +5V Sig ...
+Simulator Connection C: Sig +5V Sig ...
 Gnd Sig Gnd Sig Gnd ...
+Sig +5V

-Sig +5V Given the following connection a simulation should generate a warning to the user indicate the ground-signal-ratio has been violated.
+Given the following connection a simulation should generate a warning to the user if the indicated ground-signal-ratio has

 Simulator Connection D: Sig Sig Sig ...
 Sig Sig Gnd Sig Sig ...
+Sig Sig

-Sig Sig All interconnect conductors must be specified with non-zero L and C values in at least one of the sections.
+All interconnect conductors must be specified with non-zero L and C values in at least one of the sections.
 The simulator will zero out portions of all sections corresponding to the ground or power pins.

 SLM models are most useful where coupling analysis is not critical and where the rise time of the signal is long compared to the electrical delay through the interconnect.

 Partial Self Inductance Matrix Description (MLMs ONLY):

-DESCRIPTION: A partial self inductance is an approximation of the loop inductance in situations where the current return path cannot be explicitly stated in the field extraction stages.
+A partial self inductance is an approximation of the loop inductance in situations where the current return path cannot be explicitly stated in the field extraction stages.
 Partial self inductance can be numerically calculated by introducing a current in a circuit element that originates on one end and terminates on the other end.
 There is no physical loop per se, instead charges will build up on each side of the circuit element.
 In practice, this situation cannot exist more than instantaneously.
 For the purposes of simulation the condition does not affect the resultant loop inductance values.
-Then from the currents found the magnetic fields and inductance's can be calculated.
-In this way, the self and mutual inductances of any section of a closed circuit can be calculated.
+Then from the currents found the magnetic fields and inductance can be calculated.
+In this way, the self and mutual inductances of any section can be calculated.